arnaldomf/ansible-kubernetes/docs/install.md

 #### testing your dynamic inventory

-If you add the tag role=controleplane to your EC2 instances, you can run the command below to test your configuration.
+If you add the tag role=controlplane to your EC2 instances, you can run the command below to test your configuration.

 ```bash